Jeremy Siskind: Teaching

 Siskind is a well-regarded pedagogue and active educator.
 As a collegiate professor, he has taught at Eastman (while still a student in 2006), Western Michigan University (2012-2017), and Fullerton College in California (2017–present day).
 Siskind served as the founding Artistic Director of the American Jazz Pianist Competition from 2014 to 2016.

 As an author and composer, Siskind has published extensively with Hal Leonard, including instructional books Jazz Band Pianist and First Lessons in Piano Improv.
 He is also a frequent presenter at piano conferences such as the Music Teachers National Association and the National Conference for Keyboard Pedagogy, where he serves as the Chair of the Creative Track.
 Siskind actively teaches creativity, improvisation, and jazz with Yamaha Music Education and Jazz Education Abroad, who organizes masterclasses in places like China, Thailand, Cyprus, and Lebanon.

 Siskind is the teacher of prodigy Justin-Lee Schultz since 2016.
 The two began lessons when they were both living in Kalamazoo, Michigan.

+Jeremy's brother is Dr. Scott Siskind, who blogs under the name Scott Alexander at Slate Star Codex.